In these times of stress and uncertainty, children may be coming with emotional challenges. Educators need to be prepared.

 - tools and supports for adult wellness, adaptable to teachers and families

-The course includes readings, written assignments, and three live sessions:
+The course includes readings, written assignments, and five live sessions held from 7:00-8:00pm ET on the following dates:

 Paying by check: We accept payment via most credit cards.
 To request to pay by check, use this form.
 You will not be registered until your check has been received.
 Once your check has been received, we will enter your registration for the event and confirm via email.
 For questions about payment, contact firstname.lastname@example.org.